 The process was started by forming a pure silk fibroin biofilm which was made up of 2mL of pure silk fibroin solution and then, it was poured over a piece of glass which was put in a petri dish and let for formation.
 Later on, 2mL of pure silk fibroin solution and 0.050gr glycerine were blended and poured over a piece of glass like pure silk fibroin biofilm.
-Then, 2mL of pure silk fibroin solution and 50 μ L polpyrrole dissolved in concentrated hydrochloric acid were blended and poured over a piece of glass.
-After that, 2mL of pure silk fibroin solution and 50 μ L Fe2O3 dissolved in concentrated hydrochloric acid were blended over a piece of glass.
-Finally, 2mL of pure silk fibroin solution, 0.050gr glycerine and 50 μ L Fe2O3 dissolved in concentrated hydrochloric acid were blended and poured over a piece of glass.
-Finally, 2mL of pure silk fibroin solution, 0.050gr glycerine and 50 μ L Fe2O3 dissolved in concentrated hydrochloric acid were blended and poured over a piece of glass.
-Similarly, 2mL of pure silk fibroin solution, 0.050gr glycerine and 50 μ L Fe2O3 dissolved in concentrated hydrochloric acid were blended and poured over a piece of glass.
-Similarly, 2mL of pure silk fibroin solution, 0.050gr glycerine and 50 μ L Fe2O3 dissolved in concentrated hydrochloric acid were blended and poured over a piece of glass.
+Then, 2mL of pure silk fibroin solution and $50\mu$ L polpyrrole dissolved in concentrated hydrochloric acid were blended and poured over a piece of glass.
+After that, 2mL of pure silk fibroin solution and $50\mu$ L Fe2O3 dissolved in concentrated hydrochloric acid were blended and poured over a piece of glass.
+Finally, 2mL of pure silk fibroin solution, 0.050gr glycerine and $50\mu$ L polpyrrole dissolved in concentrated hydrochloric acid were blended and poured over a piece of glass.
+Similarly, 2mL of pure silk fibroin solution, 0.050gr glycerine and $50\mu$ L Fe2O3 dissolved in concentrated hydrochloric acid was blended and poured over a piece of glass.